Quick Answer:

 The Easiest First Week High-Protein Meal Prep Plan

 For your first week, do not prep every meal.
 Prep 5 lunches or 5 dinners.
+Keeping it to one meal type means you only cook in one block instead of managing a full day’s worth of food on your first attempt.

 This keeps the plan realistic and helps you learn your rhythm.